bigyapti/timestamp_sync/readme.md

 1. Install Python 3.x from [python.org](https://www.python.org/downloads/).
-2. Install the required Python packages using pip: pip install -r requirements.txt
+2. Install the required Python packages using pip:
+'''pip install -r requirements.txt'''

 ## Usage

 1. Ensure that your cameras are connected and properly configured.
 2. Run the script:
-python main.py
+'''python main.py'''